Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 Despite warnings, few Palestinians have left

-Tuesday's warnings were the most widespread evacuation warnings in the current round of fighting, though Israel's previous warnings to leave specific neighborhoods have had little impact on a population that is exhausted from multiple displacements and unclear if moving to southern Gaza will really be safer.
+Tuesday's warnings were the most widespread evacuation warnings in the current round of fighting.
+Israel's previous warnings to leave specific neighborhoods have had little impact on a population that is exhausted from multiple displacements and unclear if moving to southern Gaza will really be safer.

 There are an estimated 1 million Palestinians in the area of north Gaza around Gaza City, according to both the Israeli military and the United Nations, around half of Gaza's population of 2.1 million.
 As of Sept.
 7, a coalition of humanitarian groups tracking movement in northern Gaza said they had tracked 50,000 movements of people fleeing south.
 A similar number were people moved within northern Gaza.